 Step 2 - Collect Items.
 Collect any items you want used in the session beforehand.
 These might be special blankets, swaddles, stuffed animals, etc. Also have a pacifier handy (if baby takes one).
 I do not provide any props or outfits, so please come prepared with your own.

 Step 4 - Sleep Schedule.
 Try to keep baby awake 1-2 hours before the session, and feed them when I arrive.
 Most babies go to sleep shortly after eating so we want to let that happen at the session and not before.
 About 30 minutes before the session, loosen the baby’s diaper and remove any tight clothing.
-We want to allow time for any diaper and clothing imprint marks to disappear.

 Step 5 - Pamper Yourself.
 Don’t forget to pamper yourself!
 Moms tend to put everyone else’s needs before their own but this is a special time for you as well; you deserve a little extra care!
 You have my permission to tell Dad to take over baby duties before the session (mainly keeping baby awake) so that you have plenty of “you” time look and feel your best.